rayhog/aviator-jekyll-template/_api/sw_verison1.2.md

   The node that represents the version group that software belongs to is `SOFTWARE_VERSION_GROUP`.
   Software version group is used to categorize the software when the version is part of version group that may or may not have a major version.

-  Returns software version group information
+  The following query returns software version group information:

   `MATCH (a:SOFTWARE_VERSION_GROUP) RETURN a.version`